tanushaggarwal/DataVoid/GITHUB_SETUP.md

 # GitHub Profile Setup Guide

-## Steps to Make PrivacyBlitz Appear on Your GitHub Profile
+## Steps to Make DataVoid Appear on Your GitHub Profile

 ### 1. Create the Repository